midnightntwrk/midnight-wallet/README.md

 - Compile the code with strict scala compiler flags through the use of [sbt-tpolecat](https://github.com/DavidGregory084/sbt-tpolecat)
 - Check the code with [wartremover](https://www.wartremover.org/)
-- Check the code with [scapegoat](https://github.com/scapegoat-scala/sbt-scapegoat)
-- Run the unit tests to verify that the minimum code coverage is reached
+- Run the unit and integration tests to verify that the minimum code coverage is reached
 - Generate coverage reports

 To develop quickly, without the linting tools getting in the way, the